DamianGillessen1989/personal-portfolio-dg/README.md

 I would like to express my gratitude to the following individuals and resources for their invaluable contributions and support throughout the development of this project:

+- My Mentor Harry Dhillon at the Code Institute - For his advice, tips and assistance in creating this awesome project, and the guidance and inspiration for this extensive README file.
-- Peers and Instructors at the Code Institute - For providing valuable feedback and guidance during the development and testing phases.
+-Peers and Instructors at the Code Institute - For providing valuable feedback and guidance during the development and testing phases.
 Especially Thomas for his constant feedback and support.
+- The Love Running project - This project was a great guide on how to prepare the basic site structures and how to present information in a nice styled way.
 - Stack Overflow - A treasure trove of knowledge and solutions to various coding challenges encountered during development.
 - My cousin Hanno - For his continuous support educational tips and endless patience.
 - My daughter Thea - Just for being my daughter.